omarnabikhan/bugmark/README.md

 `$ bugmark update <bug name> <update>`
 or
 `$ bugmark update <bug name>`
-which like the mark command, will put you in an editor to write the update.
+which like the `mark `command, will put you in an editor to write the update.
 The update is appended to the previous description with a divider that contains a timestamp.

+Like we said earlier, you can get a list of your stale bugs.
+The command is:
+`$ bugmark stale`
+which will give you a list of all the stale bugmarks in the PWD.
+If you want a list of all your stale bugmarks you may use a flag:
+`$ bugmark stale --all`

+By default, stale is defined as living for longer than 7 days, but you can configure this via:
+`$ bugmark configure stale=X`
+where `X` is the (integer) number of days stale is defined as.
+Each directory with bugmarks can have its own definition of stale.